2014 WBPF World Championship

 The 6th WBPF World Championship was a major international competition in bodybuilding and fitness, as governed by the World Bodybuilding and Physique Federation (WBPF).
-It took place in Bombay Exhibition Centre, Mumbai, India from 5 December – 10 December 2014.
+It took place in Bombay Exhibition Centre, Mumbai, India from 5–10 December 2014.
 More than 300 contestants from 33 countries participated in the championship.

 The competition was covered by several TV stations and WBPF TV covered the news via Facebook for readers to watch the competition live.